 Once we receive the paperwork from APHA we will be in contact with both you and your vet about getting a date for TB and blood testing the bull.
 From this point on the bull must be kept isolated and completely away from other cattle.
 Once the test results come back the bull can then be moved into the Quarantine zone at Scawfell Genetics.

 This process must be completed within 28 days of the initial blood test or the license will be scrapped and we have to start the whole process again.

-The bull must be transported in a clean vehicle.
+The bull must be transported to the bull stud in a clean vehicle.
 Scawfell Genetics has the right to turn away a vehicle that is unclean and is deemed a threat to our centre’s biosecurity.

 Once the bull arrives at Scawfell Genetics they will go into an isolation pen.
 They will remain in this pen while they have their second series of testing.
 This usually takes around a month however it can take slightly longer depending on the bull.
-Once the bull passes these tests they will receive a license from APHA can move onto the main stud.
-This license lasts for the duration of the bulls time on stud.
+Once the bull passes these tests they will receive a license from APHA can move onto the main stud ready for bull semen collection.
+This license lasts for the duration of the bulls time on the bull stud.

-Once on the main stud semen collection can begin.
-Your bull will be jumped using natural service with teasers for semen collection to get the highest quality sample with the highest fertility.
-We will regularly update you on how your bull is performing. once your bull has reached the required target stated in the contract you will be informed and asked how you wish to proceed.
+Once on the main stud bull semen collection can begin.
+Your bull will be jumped using natural service with teasers for bull semen collection to get the highest quality semen sample with the highest fertility.
+We will regularly update you on how your bull is performing. once your bull has reached the required semen collection target stated in the contract you will be informed and asked how you wish to proceed.

 There are a couple of key points that you need to know if you are thinking about putting a bull onto export stud.

 Your bull cannot have been on a holding when there has been a restriction during its time there.